Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/html-on-phone-or-computer/_index.md

 If you are using a computer and want to get set up in the easiest possible way then you can just use the built-in text editor.

-- If you are running Windows you can just use Notepad: [Video demonstration here](https://www.youtube.com/watch?v=0BA5Q4RS4xo)
+- If you are running Windows you can just use Notepad.
+[Here](https://www.youtube.com/watch?v=0BA5Q4RS4xo) is a video demonstration.
-- If you are running a Mac then you can use TextEdit
+- If you are running a Mac then you can use TextEdit.

 You can see more detailed instructions [here](https://www.w3schools.com/html/html_editors.asp)